KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 [3]: https://i.creativecommons.org/l/by-nd/4.0/88x31.png "Creative Commons License"
 [4]: https://creativecommons.org/licenses/by-nd/4.0/

-GPU-Assisted validation is implemented in the SPIR-V Tools optimizer and the `VK_LAYER_KHRONOS_validation` layer This document covers the design of the layer portion of the implementation.
+GPU-Assisted validation is implemented in the SPIR-V Tools optimizer and the `VK_LAYER_KHRONOS_validation` layer.
+This document covers the design of the layer portion of the implementation.

 ## Basic Operation